GerritCodeReview/plugins_its-base/its-base/src/main/resources/Documentation/config.md

 This snippet defines two rules ('rule1', and 'rule2').
-On merging a change that's associated to some issues, 'rule1' adds a predefined standard comment for “Change Merge” to each such issue.
+On merging a change that's associated to some issues, 'rule1' adds a predefined standard comment for “Change Merged” to each such issue.
 If someone adds a comment to a change that is associated to some issues and votes “-2”, or “-1” for “Code-Review”, 'rule2' adds the comment “Oh my Goodness!
 Someone gave a negative code review in Gerrit on an